currinjs/CurrinJS/aio/content/guide/ngmodule.md

-If you ran the app now, Angular wouldn't recognize the `highlight` attribute and would ignore it.
+If you ran the app now, Currin wouldn't recognize the `highlight` attribute and would ignore it.
 You must declare the directive in `AppModule`.

 Import the `HighlightDirective` class and add it to the module's `declarations` like this: